One login for everything,Authelia.

 What port does Authelia run on?

-Does Authelia support single sign-on across multiple domains?
 Yes.
-Once a user authenticates, a session cookie scoped to your root domain grants access to every protected subdomain and service without logging in again.
+Once a user authenticates through Authelia's portal, a session cookie scoped to your root domain grants access to every protected subdomain and service without logging in again, delivering true single sign-on across your ecosystem.

-What do I need before deploying Authelia?
 A working reverse proxy (Nginx, Traefik, or HAProxy), a domain with valid SSL certificates, and a session/storage backend.
-If Cloudflare sits in front of your domain, verify your forwarded headers configuration.
+If Cloudflare sits in front of your domain, verify your forwarded headers configuration so Authelia receives the correct original request details.